 Making the daunting decisions of where to get help for your loved one is a very tall mountain of considerations.
 After screening the hundreds of available resources....
 98% of them are eliminated.
 The remaining possibilities: phone interviews, accessible in distance or communications with the treatment center and your child.
 Is it even possible to be involved in your child/ family's healing?
 The few possible options upon touring the facility was the real eye opener!
 Everything looked good on the website....the phone interview was good, and even hopeful.....Not!!
 Finally !!!
 The one center, Paradigm Malibu has the most comprehensive treatments available.
 Ranging from traditional to alternatives that have proven success.
 Combining the individual, family, and group sessions daily is hard work for the adolescent.
 The reward is unbelievable for your child!
 A real honest sense of a calmer understanding of themselves.
 A maturity happens....and even smiles, hugs and laughter come with renewed confidence for them.
 I am so grateful for their expertise and passion for what they do for their clients.....
 The child that I once knew has returned, better, stronger, and willing to be happy!!

 Thank you so much Paradigm Malibu!!

 My loved one has already died and talking about it isn’t going to change that, so why should I get treatment?

-It’s true that treatment won’t change the devastating loss you’ve already experienced.
-But seeking treatment isn’t about changing the past; it’s about trying to protect and cultivate your future.
+Yes, therapy won’t bring your loved one back.
+But it might bring you back.
+Seeking treatment isn’t about changing the past; it’s about picking up the pieces and continuing the grieving process in a healthy way.
 The future can be a painful and difficult idea after loss, in and of itself.
 And so, while we would never want to hurry you forward into the future, we do want you to get there.
 We can’t change yesterday; that’s part of the hurt you’re feeling.
 But we do have today, and with it, we can try to create tomorrow.